Jojotheamazing/esp32-console/README.md

 - The audio is stereo which means both speakers output the same audio.
 - This project requires a lot of soldering and patience wouldn't recommend for beginners
 # 🛠️ INSTRUCTIONS
-The wire lenghts might not apply to reality please check by roughly laying it from point a to b.
+The wire lenghts might not apply to reality please check by roughly laying it from point a to b before cutting.

 First step: perfboard cutting
 Tools: I recomend a cutting razor for the cutting or diagnal cutiing pliers, for the holes you need a 2mm drill bit and a dremel/ drill